China prepares to launch country's first cargo spacecraft

-Preparations are underway for the launch of China's first unmanned cargo spacecraft on a mission to dock with the country's space station.
+China is preparing to launch its first unmanned cargo spacecraft on a mission to dock with the country's space station.

 The Tianzhou 1 was due to blast off at 7:41 p.m.
-(1141 GMT) Thursday atop a new generation Long March 7 rocket from China's latest spacecraft launch site at Wenchang on the island province of Hainan.
+(1141 GMT) Thursday atop a latest-generation Long March 7 rocket from China's newest spacecraft launch site, Wenchang on the island province of Hainan.

 It is programmed to conduct scientific experiments after reaching the now-crewless Tiangong 2, China's second space station.
 A pair of Chinese astronauts spent 30 days on board the station last year.

+China was excluded from the 420-ton International Space Station mainly due to U.S. legislation barring such cooperation and concerns over the Chinese space program's strong military connections.

+Chinese officials are now looking to internationalize their own program by offering to help finance other countries' missions to Tiangong 2.

-Since China conducted its first crewed space mission in 2003, it has staged a spacewalk and landed its Yutu rover on the moon.
-The two Tiangong, or "Heavenly Palace," space stations are considered stepping stones to landing a rover on Mars.
+Since China conducted its first crewed space mission in 2003, it has staged a spacewalk and landed its Jade Rabbit rover on the moon.
+A mission to land another rover on Mars and bring back samples is set to launch in 2020, while China also plans to become the first country to soft-land a probe on the far side of the moon.

 Comments